Find out more about your Tenancy Agreement

 If you are struggling to pay what you owe us, you must tell us as soon as possible.
 If we do not hear from you and you become more than 14 days late paying, we are entitled to charge you interest on the outstanding amount.

-If you are having problems making payments on time, or do not understand what you need to pay, please contact your Finance Manager on 01622 682 535 or call us on 01622 324 500.
+If you are having problems making payments on time, or do not understand what you need to pay, please contact us on 01622 682 535.

 If you are unsure of your responsibilities as a Tenant, or have any questions about your tenancy agreement, please contact us.